pjkundert/community-coin/README.txt

 4.1.1 Initial R&D: 6 Months
 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  I foresee the first 6 months of the year dedicated to:
+  The first 6 months will focus on:

   1. Designing and testing currently available near-term systems and solutions such as Lightning Network